lmadza18/P3_G6_Miniproject_Client/readme.md

 [Release version 1.0](somelink)

 ## Instructions
-When the client side of the program is running, the following interactions is necessary:
+When the client side of the program is running, the client have to input an IP-address.
-* The client have to input an IP-address.
 This is the IP-address which host the server (hostname).

 The client can then choose a stagespot and a bandplayer, using the mouse to select and confirm their choice.

-When the client has chosen a stagespot and a bandplayer, they can play notes using the following keys.
+Depending on the chosen bandplayer the client can play notes using the following keys:
 * A
 * S
 * D